 financial groups such as Village Savings and Loan Associations (VSLAs), which affects women

-6. The suspension of Y/VSLAs has implications beyond the financial realm particularly for women
+and girls in particular, as they constitute the majority of members. - The suspension of Y/VSLAs has implications beyond the financial realm particularly for women

 and girls, who depend on their Y/VSLA group gatherings for peer support and access to

-7. COVID decision-making platforms – e.g. COVID task forces – are comprised in majority of men and
+information, including COVID risk and prevention information. - COVID decision-making platforms – e.g. COVID task forces – are comprised in majority of men and

 women’s voice is marginalised.